Photo credit: 9/11 Memorial staff

 Credit Line: Gift of Sofía Lachapelle

-Black fabric cord lanyard with two press passes issued to Sofía Lachapelle attached with a clip.
-The first is a pink colored NYPD issued Working Press pass dated 2001 with a head shot of Lachapelle.
+Black fabric cord lanyard with two press passes issued to Sofía Lachapelle, attached with a clip.
+The first is a pink NYPD-issued Working Press pass dated 2001 with a head shot of Lachapelle.
 The second pass is an NBCUniversal press pass for the 9/11 America Remembers event, dated 2015.

 LaChapelle received a new credential in September 2015, when she returned to the World Trade Center site to share the story of her day as a reporter and survivor with viewers of NBCUniversal Telemundo.